kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 47.06 20210412 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/rank-math-seo/">Rank Math SEO</a> adds support for the <a href="https://wordpress.org/plugins/seo-by-rank-math/">Rank Math SEO</a> plugin.
+* Fix: Force syncing of a taxonomy when no post type is specified.
+* Tweak: Restore $_POST after broadcasting finished.

+= 47.03 20210308 =

 * New add-on: <a href="https://broadcast.plainviewplugins.com/addon/all-in-one-seo/">All In One SEO</a> adds support for the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO</a> plugin.
 * New add-on: <a href="https://broadcast.plainviewplugins.com/addon/generatepress/">GeneratePress</a> adds support for the <a href="https://generatepress.com/">GeneratePress</a> theme / plugin.